We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Mono is most common between the age of 15 and 35 years.
+Mono is most common in teens and young adults.
 Most people will not have it a second time.

-The incubation period for mono is 4 to 8 weeks.
+The incubation period for mono is around 6 weeks.

 During this period, from the time of infection until symptoms appear, a person is contagious.
 They appear healthy, but they can spread mono to others.